A Young Investigator’s Award will again be presented in 2024.

 Since 2008 Taylor & Francis has provided funds for congress presentations.

 All original submitted abstracts are subject to a blinded reviewing process involving at least eight separate reviewers.
 Accepted abstracts are short-listed on the basis of the eligibility criteria and overall mean quality scores provided by the reviewers.
 Short listed authors are informed in advance of the meeting.
-The winners are chosen by a panel of at least three judges.
+The winners are chosen by a panel of at least three judges with no conflicts of interest.
 Their decision will be final.

-Winners will be awarded a certificate, expedited publication of a paper based on their presentation if submitted to Clinical Toxicology (subject to acceptance via the usual manuscript review process) and 500 USD.
+Winners will be awarded a certificate, expedited publication of a paper based on their presentation if submitted to Clinical Toxicology (subject to acceptance via the usual manuscript review process) and a prize of 500 US Dollars.